MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-machine-groups.md

 > [!IMPORTANT]
 >
 > - If you use local Windows accounts, all machines in the group must have the same local account with the same password.
 Use these credentials when you create the desktop flows connection.
->- If you use Active Directory or Azure Active Directory joined machines, confirm that the user account in the desktop flow connection can access all the machines in the cluster.
+>- If you use Active Directory or Microsoft Entra joined machines, confirm that the user account in the desktop flow connection can access all the machines in the cluster.

 ## Maintenance mode for machine groups